dojo/docs/dojox/dtl.rst

 being added.
 Along with the standard tags and filters, some new ones have been added that leverage the additional capabilities of the browser.

-The Django Template Language is intended within Django to only handle text.
+Within Django, DTL is intended to only handle text.
-Our implementation is able to handle HTML which gets parsed to DOM instrctions in addition to text.
-Actually, the text and DOM portions of dojox.dtl are two separate layers, the DOM layer sits on top of the text layer (base).
+Dojo's implementation is able to handle HTML which gets parsed to DOM instructions in addition to text.
+Actually, the text and DOM portions of dojox.dtl are two separate layers.
+The DOM layer sits on top of the text layer (base).
 It's been implemented in such a way that you have little to fear when moving your code from Django to dojox.dtl.
 Your existing templates should work, and will benefit from the massive performance gain of being able to manipulate the DOM, rather than having to do